vordhosbnbg/elevatormadness/README.md

 Next `WaitingPeopleNb` lines provide information about people that are waiting for their elevator:

+`SourceFloor` - where the person is located

+`DestinationFloor` - where the person wants to go

 `ElevatorId` - which elevator has been assigned to this person

 `TurnsToWait` - the number of game turns until the person becomes annoyed and decides to give up on waiting the elevator.